coderbyheart/coderbyheart.com/content/Talks.md

 I haven't given these talks, yet, but happy to try.
 Let me know if this sounds like a good addition to your conference.

-### Real world serverless IoT

-Let's have a look how a temperature reading travels an IoT solution on AWS and Azure from the device to the web application.

-This talk will provide an introduction to serverless in general, and how it is implemented at the different cloud vendors (looking at AWS and Azure, where I have implemented the same application using the respective cloud's idiomatic way), and why it is especially relevant for IoT deployments.

 ---

 ### I am a coder, help me learn to collaborate!